-The Windsor Hotel, built as the Sanatorium in 1896 has a long and proud history of 123 years.
+The Windsor Hotel, built as The Sanatorium in 1896, has a long and proud history of over120 years.

 Dr Hoffman was married to Maria Smuts, the sister of General Jan Smuts.
 General Smuts himself frequently stayed at the Sanatorium.
 Whenever he did stay, he took an early morning dip in Fick's Pool and often walked up the mountain above Mountain Drive in Northcliff.

-After retirement of Dr Hoffman purchased as a sanatorium by Parker and Kruger.
+After the retirement of Dr Hoffman, the building was purchased as a sanatorium by Parker and Kruger.

-Purchased, still as a sanatorium, by Mrs. Margaretha Steyn
+Purchased, still operatingas a sanatorium, by Mrs. Margaretha Steyn

-David Allenzensky bought the Sanatorium.
+David Allenzensky bought the Sanatorium in 1931.
 During a burst of activity, he constructed the west wing.
-(Dining room/Kitchen, 50’s bedrooms upstairs)
+A dining room, kitchen and fifty bedrooms were added.

-Alex Luyt bought Windsor in 1940, when Hermanus was experiencing one of its hey-days: troop ships in Cape Town and servicemen taken for a drive – Hermanus just within the 100-milie-limit fuel restriction – Voila!
+Alex Luyt bought Windsor in 1940, when Hermanus was experiencing one of its heyday.

-The Hotel was the choice stay of rock anglers, from across the world, for 20 years.
+The Hotel was the stay of choice for rock anglers, from across the world.
 Alex Luyt himself represented South Africa in a few angling competitions.
-The variety of fish found off the Hermanus coast line, was a huge attraction in those days.
+The variety of fish found off the Hermanus coastline was a huge attraction in those days.

-Bill & Phil Record took over custodianship of Windsor in 1958.
+Bill and Phil Record took over custodianship of the Windsor in 1958.

-They ran it for several years - gaining local support, by Saturday night dances with leading “name” bands from Cape Town, “A Rand for a Rump, or Kreef”- when all the other hotels closed during the quiet times.
+They ran it for several years, gaining local support, when all the other hotels closed during the quiet times.

-Humberto & Telentino Cordosa - They lived in Ceres, Western Cape and employed managers to run the establishment.
-After a few bad years, the Hotel was on the market. (on the property market for over 2 years) The building was vacant from 1979 to 1981.
+In 1970 Humberto and Telentino Cordosa purchased the Windsor.
+They lived in Ceres, Western Cape and employed managers to run the establishment.
+They kept the Hotel for a few lean years before putting it back on the market.
+The building stoodvacant from 1979 to 1981.

-In 1980, The Windsor Hotel was bought by Basil Clark-Brown.
-His strong determination and will, as well as his ever supporting and committed wife - Mrs Eve Clark-Brown, set about restoring the Windsor to its former glory.
+In 1980 The Windsor Hotel was purchased by Basil Clark-Brown.
+With his strong determination and will, as well as his ever supporting and committed wife, Mrs Eve Clark-Brown, he set about restoring the Windsor to its former glory.

-Rapid and intense uplift followed.
-The 15 small bedrooms in the entire old Lady were combined to allow for more spacious rooms, with en-suites.
-(3 small bedrooms became 1 large en-suite bedroom).
-The 15 small rooms became 5 large en-suite bedrooms.
+Rapid and intense upliftment followed.
+The fifteen tiny bedrooms in the Old Lady were combined to allow for more spacious rooms, all with en suite bathrooms.
+Three small bedrooms became one large en suite bedroom.
+The fifteen small rooms therefore became five large en suite bedrooms.

 Additional buildings were added, including the East Wing.
-The East Wing is a 3 storey lodge with 54 units.
-(Sea and mountain facing apartments) The land was previously a parking area.
+The East Wing is a three storey lodge with 54 units, both sea and mountain facing.
+The land was previously a parking area.

-The entrance to the Windsor was originally from the Main Road.
-This was changed to the sea-facing side of the Hotel, on Marine Drive The combined refurbishment and new accommodation wing, paved the way for the ‘major change opening’ - end of 1989.
+The entrance to the Windsor was originally from the Hermanus Main Road.
+This was changed to the sea facing side of the Hotel, on Marine Drive.
+The combined refurbishment and new accommodation wing, paved the way for the Major Change Opening at the end of 1989.

-The Hotel was run with a full-service kitchen.
-Pub lunches and the traditional Sunday lunches were also enjoyed.
+The Hotel was run with a full service kitchen.
+Pub lunches and traditional Sunday mealswere also served.

 1996 Until present

-Garth Clark-Brown and his wife Etrica ("Trish") purchased the Windsor Hotel from Basil in 1996.
+Garth Clark-Brown purchased the Windsor Hotel from Basil in 1996.

-In 2005, Garth purchased the Main Rd premises (previously Boland/BOE Bank).
-The building was converted into a separate office block, with 10 additional courtyard suits.
-Garth & Trish closed the full kitchen service, as the number of eating outlets increased to over 80.
+In 2005, Garth purchased the Main road premises (previously Boland/BOE Bank).
+The building was converted into a separate office block, with ten additional courtyard bedrooms.
+Garth closed the full kitchen service, as the number of restaurants in Hermanus had increased to over eighty.

-In the period of 6 years (2013 - 2019) Garth has renovated the entire Windsor Hotel.
+In a period of three years (2017 - 2019) Garth renovated the entire Windsor Hotel.
 He started with the ground floor bedrooms and worked his way through the 1st floor and 2nd floor.
-After the bedrooms he renovated the reception, breakfast room, lounges, annex building and apartments.
+After the bedrooms he renovated the reception, breakfast room, lounges, annexure building and self-catering apartments.

-Under current ownership and watchful eye of Garth, The Windsor Hotel continues their traditional hospitality.
-Stylish waterfront living, with all the comforts you expect.
+Under the current ownership and watchful eye of Garth, The Windsor Hotel continues their traditional hospitality and stylish waterfront living with all the comforts you expect.